Davis-Bacon Act & Labor Laws

 The Employee Rights Under the Davis-Bacon Act (PDF) requires a prime contractor to post a copy of the Employee Rights poster at the job site in a place that is easily accessible to all of the construction workers employed at the project and where it won't be destroyed by wind or rain, etc.

 For More Information

 The City of Jackson’s CDBG Grant Administrator is Cory Mays.
-If you have any questions or need assistance, please contact her at 517-768-6461 or by email.
+If you have any questions or need assistance, please contact him at 517-768-6461 or by email.